ajay-dalvi/email-management/README.md

 Supported features by email-management:

-It currently supports sending email from a sender to To, CC and BCC list.
+It currently supports sending email from a sender to To list.
 It currently supports plain text body types while sending emails.

 Following are non implemented features: